By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 6. Stay on topic.

 If you are in a group that is talking about school activates do not try to take over the group and tell the stories of your last trip to where ever.
-Even in small-talk conversation try to share about the things others are talking about.
+Even in small-talk conversations try to share about the things others are talking about.

 7. Help others join in.

 The fastest way to make new friends is to help others to join in.
-Put your hand out, say hello and you will find you are the go to person for making friends.
+Put your hand out, say hello and you will find you are the go-to person for making friends.

 8. Pay attention to the person you are talking to.

 Remembering people’s names is a blessing.
 Work on it.
 Refer to others by names some of the time.
 Be careful that you have something real to say rather than punctuating every other sentence with their name.
 Having someone repeat your name several times in a sentence makes them feel like you are talking to a creepy call-center person.